solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 intermediate steps.
 Alternatively, a developer might opt to simulate a proposal by executing only the build and run functions, omitting the deploy step if there is no need to deploy new contracts.
-FPS empowers developers with the ability to selectively execute functions based on their unique requirements.
+FPS empowers developers with the ability to pick and choose speeds integration tests, deployment scripts, and governance proposal creation as it becomes easy to access whichever part of a governance proposal that is needed